keltia/fetiche-rs/docs/BUILD.md

 ```

 You can also fork the repository on your own GitHub account and clone it, it is better if you intend to submit patches.
-You will also need to be able to fetching packages over the Internet through https so see with your system administrator
+You will also need to be able to fetch packages over the Internet through https so see with yo0ur system administrator
 for eventual proxy setup, etc.

 ## Building the Rust applications